emirka/insight/README.md

 This project uses anomaly detection, in particular novelty detection, to alert network administrators and security experts when a network is potentially under attack.
 The dataset used is the Canadian Institute of Cybersecurity Intrusion Detection Evaluation Dataset (CICID S2017).

 The dataset represents 3 days worth of network traffic activity, 2 days of which included the following cyber attacks: Brute Force, Denial of Service (DoS), Distributed Denial of Service (DDoS).

+The project has a working webapp that can be used as a dashboard to visualize anomalies in the network traffic.

+For working webapp is named "dashboard.ipynb" under ./webapp directory.
+See ./notebooks/8-Novelty Detection for a detailed notebook explaining the code in the webapp (excluding training procedure).

+The webapp by default uses the saved predictions to visualize.
+You can also predict on a dataset of your choosing but models files have been excluded due to their size.
+If you would like to train your models from scratch (can be very time consuming) simple run the training procedure detailed in the Jupyter notebook "8-Novelty Detection".

+To run the webapp you need to enter the following command on your terminal

+    "voila dashboard.ipynb"

+To work this webapp needs to have Voila, ipywidgets and plotly installed upon a standard Anaconda installation.

+You can install them using:

+  pip install voila
+  pip install ipywidgets
+  pip install plotly